vmware-tanzu/tanzu-dev-portal/content/guides/graalvm-with-spring/index.md

 #### JIT compiling

 Compile the Spring Boot app using the [Spring Boot Maven Plugin](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/).
-The Spring Initializr included the plugin and a usable version of Maven along with our application sources.
+Note that Spring Initializr included the plugin and a usable version of Maven along with our application sources.

 ```bash
 ./mvnw spring-boot:run